There are three main types of telescopes to choose from:

 Disadvantages of Catadioptric Telescopes

-They may suffer a slight loss of light because of the positioning of the secondary mirror (in the middle of the main light gathering primary mirror) but this shouldn’t be a too noticeable, if at all.
+They may suffer a slight loss of light because of the positioning of the secondary mirror.
 Also catadioptrics may suffer from image shift, or a jump in focus, due to the primary mirror being moved when focusing.

 Take The Next Step

 If you are ready to begin star gazing, Amazon has a wide range of telescopes to suit all skill levels and budgets.
 You will find a selection of those currently available, listed below.